PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 8.4 Pediatric Use

-The safety and effectiveness of PROTONIX I.V. have not been established in pediatric patients.
+The safety and effectiveness of PROTONIX I.V. have not been established in pediatric patients for the treatment of pathological hypersecretory conditions including ZE syndrome.

 Animal Toxicity Data